 Understand what they really need

-Now that you know who your target audience is, you then need to decide the following –
+Now that you know who your target market is, you then need to decide the following –

-- What do they like – Content that they’ve engaged with in the past, indicated by shares and comments.
+- What do they like – Content that they’ve engaged with in the past via the social media platforms, indicated by shares and comments.
 Think ‘how to’ content and ‘case studies.’

-Content production is the biggest challenge for 44% of content marketers.
+Content creation is the biggest challenge for 44% of content marketers.
 But, if you go about it the right way, it doesn’t need to be that difficult.

-Understanding what content your audience needs is quite easy.
+Understanding what type of content your audience needs is quite easy.

 All you have to do is to stay up-to-date with the current affairs in your industry.